ramanathanlab/mdlearn/README.md

 Then install mdlearn via: `pip install mdlearn`.

 Some systems require [PyTorch](https://pytorch.org/) to be built from source instead of installed via PyPI or Conda, for this reason we made torch an optional dependency.
 However, it can be installed with mdlearn by running `pip install 'mdlearn[torch]'` for convenience.
+Installing this way will also install the `wandb` package.
 Please check that **torch version >= 1.7**.

 ## Usage